Tag archive for: Proud of Our Students

-The World University Games are an international university sports competition where high-level student athletes compete.
+The World University Games are an international collegiate sports competition in which elite student-athletes compete.
 They are organized by the International University Sports Federation (FISU) every two years.

-This season, they will take place in Chengdu, China, bringing together 6,000 high-level student athletes from 120 countries to compete in 18 different sports from July 28 to August 8.
+This season, the games will be held in Chengdu, China, and will bring together 6,000 elite student-athletes from 120 countries competing in 18 different sports, from July 28 to August 8.

-The Faculty is proud to announce that one of its medical students, Romain Didelot, has been selected to compete for the French national athletics team!
-We met up with him:
+The Faculty is proud to announce that one of its medical students, Romain Didelot, has been selected for the French national track and field team!
+We sat down with him:

-Can you tell us about your educational and athletic background?
+Can you tell us about your background, both academically and athletically?

-"I started athletics at the age of 7, always with the same club in Montpellier, and my passion has never left me.
-Athletics, and then my choice to specialize in the long jump, has been part of my personal life and has given me discipline, a taste for hard work, and the desire to surpass myself.
-After years of high school marked by several national titles, as soon as I passed the first-year medical school entrance exam in Montpellier, I returned to the Philippidès stadium and, since then, I have been trying my best to juggle my medical studies and high-level sport.
-This requires daily organizational efforts to balance classes, internships, revision, training, and competitions."
+“I started track and field at age 7, always with the same club in Montpellier, and my passion for the sport has never left me.
+Track and field—and my decision to specialize in the long jump—has been a part of my personal life and has instilled in me discipline, a love of hard work, and the drive to push myself to new heights.
+After high school years marked by several national titles, as soon as I passed the entrance exam for my first year of medical school in Montpellier, I returned to the Philippidès Stadium, and since then, I’ve been doing my best to balance my medical studies with elite-level sports.
+This requires daily organizational efforts to juggle classes, internships, studying, training, and competitions.”

 What does this selection mean to you?

-"This selection for the World University Games is the reward for a busy but successful year.
-Academically, I am entering my fifth year of medical school and am therefore pursuing my main goal.
-In terms of sports, the results have also been positive: French University Indoor Long Jump Champion (Eaubonne, 01/2023) and French University Vice-Champion in the stadium (Salon de Provence, 05/2023), French Senior FFA Indoor Champion (Miramas, 02/2023) and Bronze Medalist at the French Elite FFA Indoor Championships (Clermont-Ferrand, 02/2023)."
+“This selection for the World University Games is the culmination of a busy but successful year.
+Academically, I’m entering my fifth year of medical school and am thus continuing to pursue my main goal.
+On the athletic front, the results have also been impressive: French University Indoor Long Jump Champion (Eaubonne, Jan.
+2023) and French University Outdoor Vice-Champion (Salon-de-Provence, May 2023), FFA French Senior Indoor Champion (Miramas, Feb.
+2023), and bronze medalist at the FFA French Elite Indoor Championships (Clermont-Ferrand, Feb.
+2023).”

 Would you like to add anything?

-"I am particularly happy and honored by this selection and proud to represent the Faculty of Medicine of Montpellier and the University of Montpellier.
-I am also very proud to represent my city, as I was born in Montpellier and have always lived there.
-And, by a twist of fate, I will be participating in this competition in Chengdu, one of Montpellier's twin cities!"
+“I am particularly happy and honored to have been selected, and proud to represent the Montpellier School of Medicine and the University of Montpellier.
+I am also very proud to represent my city there, since I was born in Montpellier and have always lived there.
+And, by a twist of fate, I will be competing in Chengdu, one of Montpellier’s sister cities!”

-As they have done every year since 2002, our students studying medicine, midwifery, and speech therapy (through the ACM, AMESF, and Dislalie student associations) are joining forces with students studying pharmacy, dentistry, physical therapy, and occupational therapy to organize an event that is as unique in its gentleness as it is in its usefulness: the Teddy Bear Hospital.
+As they have done every year since 2002, our students in the medicine, midwifery, and speech-language pathology programs (through the ACM, AMESF, and Dislalie student associations) join forces with students in the pharmacy, dentistry, physical therapy, and occupational therapy programs to organize an event that is as unique for its warmth as it is for its practical value: the Teddy Bear Hospital.

-The aim of this event?
-To take the drama out of health consultations.
-As we know, the medical environment can be very intimidating and overwhelming, especially for children...
-Through this initiative, the students hope to change the cold and frightening image of doctors that most people have.
+What is the goal of this event?
+To make doctor’s visits less intimidating.
+As we know, the medical environment can be very intimidating and overwhelming, especially for children… Through this initiative, the students hope to change the cold and frightening image of doctors that many people have.

 A multidisciplinary hospital

-The event, which will take place this year from April 11 to 13, will feature a mini healthcare center for children's stuffed animals, spread across 12 kindergarten classes.
-A real "mini-hospital"!
+The event, which will take place this year from April 11 to 13, will feature a mini medical clinic for children’s stuffed animals, spread across 12 preschool classrooms.
+A real “mini-hospital”!

 • Cardiology